suryateja010/openshift-may-2024/Day3/README.md

 ![wordpress](wordpress1.png)
 ![wordpress](wordpress2.png)

-Once you are done with is exercise, you can delete the wordpress deployment as shown below
+Once you are done with the exercise, you can delete the wordpress deployment as shown below
 ```
 cd ~/openshift-may-2024
 git pull